 M/s.
-JSUS & Associates, (JSUS) Chartered Accountants (ICAI Firm No. 329784E), were appointed as the Statutory Auditors of the Company for a tenure of 5 (five) years, to hold office from the conclusion of the 26th AGM held on September 22, 2017 until the conclusion of the ensuing AGM.
+JSUS & Associates, (JSUS) Chartered Accountants (ICAI Firm No. 329784E), were re-appointed as the Statutory Auditors of the Company for a tenure of 5 years commencing from the conclusion of the 31^{ST} AGM of the Company until the conclusion of the 36^{TH} AGM of the Company to be held in the year 2027.